-On successful completion of the course students will:|
+On successful completion of the course students will be able to:

-1. be able to understand the concepts of computer systems and information systems;
+1. Be able to understand the concepts of computer systems and information systems;

-2. have developed their communication skills by way of computer-based technologies;
+2. Have developed their communication skills by way of computer-based technologies;

-3. be able to identify their data management needs and effectively manage their data resources;
+3. Be able to identify their data management needs and effectively manage their data resources;

-4. be able to make effective use of various data management tools and other appropriate software tools.
+4. Be able to make effective use of various data management tools and other appropriate software tools.

 This course will cover a selection of topics from the following: word processing; spreadsheets; databases; presentation software; information systems; library information systems, scholarly writing; understanding data; digital representation of data; fundamentals of information technology hardware and software.

 Where appropriate, the course will entail hands-on experience with software tools to enhance personal and professional productivity.

-Computer Lab: for 2 hour(s) per Week for Full Term
+Face to Face On Campus 2 hour(s) per Week for Full Term